(opening through which light passes)

 and telescopes for other parts of the electromagnetic radiation spectrum.

-The size is generally listed as a length, e.g., meters,
+The size is generally listed as a diameter, e.g., in meters,

 which presumes they are circular, which is generally but